INDUSTRIAL

 One of the topics of frequent

-(meaning being equipped with third rail for powering those locomotives the could be powered by it - the Tri-Powers;
+(meaning being equipped with third rail for powering those locomotives the could be powered by it - the Tri-Powers)

 or was third rail only installed in certain sections?
 First, we must discuss the type of locomotives owned by the New York Central that were used on the High Line and that could receive third rail power.
-The New York Central RR had many types of third rail powered "straight electric" locomotives for both passenger and freight use, and for both yard switching and road service.
-We also know the New York Central RR tracks with third rail existed between Spuyten Duyvil and West 72nd Street.
+The New York Central RR had several types of third rail powered "straight electric" locomotives for both passenger and freight use, and for both yard switching and road service.
+We also know at first, the New York Central RR tracks with third rail existed between Spuyten Duyvil and West 72nd Street.
 However, New York Central also announced during the West Side Improvement phase, that all switching south of West 72nd Street was to be done with DES class locomotives.
-(Dawn of the Diesel Age, Kirkland, p.128) For this, Spuyten Duyvil to West 72nd Street section of the line, locomotives consisting of the New York Central Q, R, S, and T "straight electric" classes could be used.
-But none of these types of locomotives had internal battery power or diesel-electric power, therefore they could not be used south of that point.
-The Q, R, S, and T classes alleviated this issue with small pantographs mounted on the roof of the cab or on top of the hoods of the locomotives.
-These pantographs would contact an overhead third rail mounted to the roof of the Park Avenue Tunnel or the ceiling over the tracks of Grand Central Terminal, so as to power the locomotives through switch gaps.
-The High Line and the sub-grade cut had no such installations.
-The only type of locomotive that could both run on the third rail powered section as well as the un-powered sections, were the DES-2 and DES-3 classes, the "Tri-Powers".
-Only these were third rail capable, battery power and of course, diesel-electric power. |
+(Dawn of the Diesel Age, Kirkland, p.128) The West Side Improvement booklet published by New York Central, is a little more specific:

 ![]() |

-![]() High Line - parallel to West 30th Street, by Eleventh Avenue |
+![]() High Line - parallel to West 30th Street, by Eleventh Avenue - April 1957 J. Shaughnessy image |

-![]() High Line - parallel to West 30th Street, by Tenth Avenue |
+![]() High Line - parallel to West 30th Street, by Tenth Avenue - April 1963 WCPC collection |

 We do know